Railways Plans To Procure 25 Diesel Electric Locomotives - UrduPoint

 Railways Plans To Procure 25 Diesel Electric Locomotives

-ISLAMABAD, Sep 4 (UrduPoint / Pakistan Point News - 4th Sep, 2022 ) :Pakistan Railways was planning to procure as many as 25 diesel electric locomotives for various shunting points across the country which would help to replace outdated locomotives that to be soon be scrapped.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2022 ) :Pakistan Railways is planning to procure as many as 25 diesel electric locomotives for various shunting points across the country which would help to replace outdated locomotives that to be scrapped very soon.

 The project for the procurement and manufacturing of 25 shunting locomotives would be implemented in three years at an estimated cost of Rs.
-14 billion, sources in the Ministry of Railways told APP.
+14 billion, sources in the Ministry of Railways told APP on Sunday.

 Currently, they said that only 51 locomotives were being operated for this service against the 98 shunting points at various railway stations across the country.
 Additionally, most of the old locomotives would be discarded due to high maintenance costs.